How to plan and structure a GIS Training Session#

 Content delivery – Example: GIS Introduction#

 Independent of the content, such a block should be well-structured and prepared.
-Always with consideration to the content and what teaching methods fit best for the content and the trainees.
+Always consider the content and what teaching methods is best.
 For example in the case of a basic QGIS training, this is where you introduce the concept of GIS.
 Module 1 - Introduction GIS on the training platform covers this topic.

 The wrap-up session at the conclusion of a training session holds significant importance and should be consistently included.
-Its primary objective is to instill confidence in participants by ensuring all queries are addressed, offering an avenue for feedback, and providing clarity on forthcoming sessions.
+Its primary objective is to instill confidence in participants by ensuring all queries are addressed, offering a space for feedback, and providing clarity on upcoming sessions.

 Allocate a minimum of 15 minutes for this segment, covering the following key aspects:

-Ask for feedback: Gather quick feedback using preferred methods, enabling adjustments to training content, style, and pacing based on participant input.
+3. Ask for feedback: Gather quick feedback, enabling adjustments to training content, style, and pacing based on participant input.

 Standard training days#